alikim-com/tafe/programming/WinForms_Tic_Tac_Toe/README.md

 - Preserving the aspect ratio of the main window
 - Loading background images
 - Image flickering when resizing the main window and controls (double buffer)
-- Custom button class with data binding and dynamic background
+- Creating transparent images dynamically and applying them to controls on mouse events
 - AI logic for playing the game
 -